grosser/consul_syncer/Readme.md

 )
 ```

+When fetching the service itself works, but getting additional info like tags fails `keep: true` can be added
+to the definition to make it not update/remove the service.
+This can be useful when tags come from the actual services metadata
+but the service is in trouble somehow.

 To identify the origin of consul requests or send other information along, use `params`.
 They will get logged in consuls log `consul monitor --log-level=debug` and will tell others who made updates.